lukasl-dev/waterlink/README.md

 ## 🏠 Guild related

-A guild can be obtained via one's own ID with the use of a connection.
+A guild can be obtained via its own ID with the use of a connection.

 > See [Getting a guild](#-getting-a-guild)